Most of us feel absolute certain of what we believe or do.

 The moment we believe that we are absolutely certain, that we know everything, that we are really expert, that’s also the moment we start closing our minds.

 We may not notice it, but ask yourself: When was the last time you accept others’ ideas?
-Or when was the last time you listen to someone sharing his or her belief system?
+Or when was the last time you listen to someone sharing his or her point of view?

 You probably don’t remember because you’ve been fixated on your always-sure-worldview for a very long time.